Club: Getafe CF | Opening: 1998 | Capacity: 17,500 seats

-It can therefore be quicker to take a cercanía commuter train to the stadium.
-Board a train toward Parla at either Sol or Atocha cercanía station, and get off at station Las Margaritas Universidad.
+However, from Madrid it is much quicker to take a Cercanía commuter train to the stadium.
+Board a train toward Parla at, for example, Sol, Atocha, or Chamartin cercanía station, and get off at station Las Margaritas Universidad.
 The ride takes 15 to 20 minutes and from Las Margaritas it is a further 15 minutes walking to the stadium.

 From southern Madrid you can also catch bus 443 (from Plaza Elíptica) or 448 (from Legazpi).

 Address: Avenida Teresa de Calcuta S/N, 28903 Getafe

-Tickets for Getafe games can be bought online via Entradas.com, or at the club offices at Coliseum Alfonso Pérez.
+Tickets for Getafe games can be bought online, or at the club offices at Coliseum Alfonso Pérez.

 Tickets can also be bought on the gate on the day of the match.
 The ticket windows (taquillas) are open until half-time.
 Getafe hardly ever sell out a match.